agroce/rb_tree_demo/blogpost.md

 make
 ```

-If you are on a Mac and using a non-Apple clang to get libFuzzer support, change `CC` and `CXX` in the Makefile to point to the clang you are using (e.g. `/usr/local/opt/llvm\@6/bin/clang`).
+If you are on a Mac and using a non-Apple clang in order to get libFuzzer support, change `CC` and `CXX` in the Makefile to point to the clang you are using (e.g. `/usr/local/opt/llvm\@6/bin/clang`).

 This will give you a few different executables of interest.
 One, `fuzz_rb` is simply John's fuzzer, modified to use a 60 second timeout instead of a fixed number of "meta-iterations."
 The `ds_rb` executable is the DeepState executable.
 You can fuzz the red-black tree using a simple brute-force fuzzer (that behaves very much like John's original fuzzer):